thirdmadman/graphiql-app/README.md

 NEXT_PUBLIC_FIREBASE_MEASUREMENT_ID =
 ```

-5. Get SEVICE_ACCOUNT key in your Firebase Project according to this article https://clemfournier.medium.com/how-to-get-my-firebase-service-account-key-file-f0ec97a21620
+5. Get SEVICE_ACCOUNT key in your Firebase Project according to this article: https://clemfournier.medium.com/how-to-get-my-firebase-service-account-key-file-f0ec97a21620

 6.  and also put in `.env.local`